-Federal and State Government
+Federal Government and State Governments

-- 6. For GST purpose, the government sector is categorized into the Federal and the State Government. - 7.
-The Federal Government consists of all ministries together with the various departments and commissions that are set up under the respective ministries.
+6. For GST purpose, the government sector is categorized into the Federal Government and the State Governments.

+- 7. The Federal Government consists of all ministries together with the various departments and commissions that are set up under the respective ministries.
 The Federal Territories of Kuala Lumpur, Labuan and Putrajaya are included under the Federal Government.
 Ministries are the highest bodies in the federal administrative machinery.
 Each ministry is responsible for formulating, planning, controlling and coordinating government policies pertaining to its functions.
 It is also the responsibility of the ministry to control departments and statutory bodies under it.
-Government departments are the second highest agencies responsible for implementing government policies.
+Government department are the second highest agencies responsible for implementing government policies.
 Usually the functions of a department are related to certain policy determined by the Government.
 The daily activities of a government department involve direct rendering of services to the public.
 The services rendered include security, social development and other social services. - 8.
-The State Government consists of 13 states led by the chief ministers.
+The State Governments consist of 13 states led by the chief ministers.
 It consists of the state secretary's office with its various divisions, the various state departments and district offices.
-The state government deals with matters as assigned to it under the Federal Constitution. - 9.
-The Federal and State Governments basically carry out regulatory and enforcement (R&E) functions.
+The state governments deal with matters as assigned to it under the Federal Constitution. - 9.
+The Federal Government and State Governments basically carry out regulatory and enforcement (R&E) functions.
 All activities carried out are not within the scope of GST (out of scope).